 - slipping on coffee or tea in the cafe area

 - burns from spilled coffee

-The nature of your injury will determine whether or not Starbucks may be responsible to cover your injuries.
-If Starbucks’ “negligence” is found to be the cause of your injury, then they will be required to repay you for your injuries.
+The nature of your injury will determine whether or not the cafe may be responsible to cover your injuries.
+If their’ “negligence” is found to be the cause of your injury, then they will be required to repay you for your injuries.

 For example, someone running to the counter to get their coffee may be responsible for their own trip and fall.
 However, someone slipping on an uncleaned spill by the counter may not be at fault, and be eligible for compensation.